Transmission

 • Generation: Electricity is created from different sources of energy — like coal, natural gas, wind, or solar — to generate power.

 • Step up Transformers & Terminal Stations: The electricity generated reaches a terminal station, where it is prepared for the next stage of the journey.
 To prepare transporting the large volumes of electricity long distances, the voltage is ‘boosted’ by step-up transformers.
-This help helps it to travel without losing too much energy.
+This helps it to travel without losing too much energy.

 • Transmission Towers: The high-voltage electricity travels through tall transmission towers and long transmission lines.
 These lines carry the electricity over great distances, with the voltage still high to minimize energy loss.